yiisoft/yii2/tests/README.md

 HOW TO RUN THE TESTS
 --------------------

-Make sure you have PHPUnit installed.
+Make sure you have PHPUnit installed and that you installed all composer dependencies (run `composer update` in the repo base directory).

 Run PHPUnit in the yii repo base directory.